mikegoatly/html2md/README.md

 ![Build and test](https://github.com/mikegoatly/html2md/workflows/Build%20and%20test/badge.svg)

+Reverse engineer markdown from an HTML page, including:

-Convert an HTML page to markdown, including re-linking and downloading of images.
+- Re-linking and downloading of images
+- Front Matter metadata generation

 ## Usage as a dotnet tool